k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

-# Vector Database and RAG - Introduction
+# Vector Database and RAG — Introduction

-While business-entity oriented data is retrieved from Fabric, for a non personal data, like organizational unstructured data - agreements, procedures, knowledgebase, a Retrieval-Augmented Generation (RAG) mechanism shall be applied.
+While business-entity-oriented data is retrieved from Fabric, a Retrieval-Augmented Generation (RAG) mechanism is applied for non-personal data such as organizational unstructured content (for example, agreements, procedures, and knowledge bases).

 At its core, RAG is built upon two critical pillars: **Indexing** and **Retrieval**.
 While **Indexing** prepares the organization's documents for machine understanding by transforming raw documents into searchable vectors, **Retrieval** ensures the agent can pinpoint the exact context needed in milliseconds during an active workflow.